 Now let’s focus on studying for the exam.
 You’ll notice the following suggestions are all based on organizing your study materials into manageable chunks of related material.
 If you have a plan of attack, you’ll feel more confident and your answers will be more clear.

 Relation words ask you to demonstrate how things are connected.
+Relation words may include:

 Interpretation words ask you to defend ideas of your own about the subject.
 Don’t see these words as requesting opinion alone (unless the assignment specifically says so), but as requiring opinion that is supported by concrete evidence.
 Remember examples, principles, definitions, or concepts from class or research and use them in your interpretation.
+Interpretation words may include: